5 Best Tours for Whale Watching in Tromso (2024-2025)

 Not all Tromso whale watching tours are created equal… so choose your tour in Norway wisely!

-Please do note that whale watching season in Tromso is not year-round.
-This is a season that extends from November until February (sometimes a little shorter but very rarely longer).
+Please note that whale-watching season in Tromso is not year-round.
+It extends from the end of October until the end of January (sometimes a little shorter but very rarely longer).

 Do you have any questions about whale watching in Tromso?
-Let us know in the comments.
+Let me know in the comments.
 Thanks!

 Tromso Whale Watching Tours (in this Guide)